holdex/whitepaper/README.md

 ### Defending against fakes

-As mentioned before, one of the main considerations in designing the Holdex ecosystem is to protect against fake accounts.
+As mentioned before, one of the main considerations in designing the Holdex Protocol is to protect against fake accounts.
 Let us see what happens when a fake account gets access or is connected to someone in your trusted network.

 ```
 Artur gives a 'kudos' to Joshua, so Artur trusts 'JoshuaKi'